-In our times, innovation work has become the focus of great expectations: no more and no less than the discovery of revolutionary solutions to global problems.
+In our times, innovation work has become the focus of great expectations: no more and no less than the discovery of revolutionary solutions to global problems and answers to the challenges of sustainable development.
 What if we would combine deep technology with frugal innovations that emphasise scarcity?
 Would we then have in our hands the Holy Grail of the regenerative economy?

 VTT's CEO Antti Vasara recently highlighted deep technologies that offer revolutionary science- and technology-based solutions to global problems.
 Frugal innovations, meanwhile, can be described as scarcity-based innovations.
 They are often geared towards the needs of developing economies, but they can also be held up in developed economies as fitting and desirable concepts that emphasise the spirit of sustainable development.
 The general definition of frugal innovation is the ability to do more with less, creating more business and social value while minimizing the use of resources such as energy, capital and time (ref: Roosa Hynninen's bachelor's thesis, LUT University).